lightly-ai/lightly/docs/source/docker/integration/dagster_aws.rst

 .. note::

     The above run command samples 10% of the frames for every input.
-After sampling, it uploads the sampled images to the Lightly Platform and saves them to the output directory.
+After selection, it uploads the selected images to the Lightly Platform and saves them to the output directory.
 The datapool option allows the Lightly Docker to remember already seen frames and adapt decisions based on this knowledge.
 Learn more about the configuration of the `run.sh` file `here <https://docs.lightly.ai/docker/configuration/configuration.html>`_.